Thoughts on recent AI music related news

 My Work and Approach

-Eventually my personal and academic work on generative music led to me joining a startup called Amper Music in 2015 (which was acquired by Shutterstock in 2020), where I became Chief Scientist and was the architect behind their AI music composition system.
-Our focus was empowering non musicians, typically video creators who would otherwise use stock music, to 1) get the music they are looking for faster, 2) avoid spending time and effort editing the audio to match the video, and simplify the licensing for using the music.
-With Amper, you at a minimum specify how long the music should be (optionally also saying there major changes should happen), the genre, and the mood that the music should convey, and in a matter of seconds you have a finished piece of audio.
-We also offered the ability to change almost anything about the result while keeping everything else as close to unchanged as possible.
+Eventually my personal and academic work on generative music led to me joining a startup called Amper Music in 2015 (which was acquired by Shutterstock in 2020).
+In my role of Chief Scientist, I was the architect behind the AI music composition system.
+Our focus was empowering nonmusicians, typically video creators who would otherwise use stock music, to 1) get the music they are looking for faster, 2) avoid spending time and effort editing the audio to match the video, and simplify the licensing for using the music.

-Specifically, the music that Amper was focused on was what we referred to as "functional music": something that is valued for how it is used, as opposed to "artistic music": something that is valued for its artistry on its own merits.
+Specifically, the music that Amper was focused on was what we referred to as "functional music," which is valued for how it is used, as opposed to "artistic music," which is is valued for its artistry on its own merits.
 As Amper was most focused on being a stock music alternative, it was primarily background music: no singing or lyrics.
 Artists have used Amper to get inspiration, or even generate some or all of the backing tracks for them to write melodies on top of, such as Taryn Southern.
-Even though the product was not tailored specifically to artists, creative people found ways to use it to expand their owncreativity.
+Even though the product was not tailored specifically to artists, creative people found ways to use it to expand their own creativity.

 Recent Goings On